wp-plugins/free-live-chat-support/readme.txt

 Unlimited Operators Accounts

-We support 30+ Languages
+We support 31 Languages

 iPhone and Android Mobile Apps

 No advertisements

-Highly customizable designs
+Highly customizable look and feel design

-Geolocation data for users -- know where your visitors are from!
+Geo-location data for users -- know where your visitors are from!

-Ban users by IP
+Ban users by IP also unblock them as you need

 Daily emails reports